Laboratory of Neuropharmacology and Epigenetics

 Historical view

-The idea of establishing the Laboratory appeared in response to the competition entitled “Idea for a new laboratory” announced by the Director of the Institute of Pharmacology of the Polish Academy of Sciences, prof. Krzysztof Wędzony in 2009.
+The idea of establishing the Laboratory appeared in response to the competition entitled “Idea for a new laboratory” announced by the Director of the Institute of Pharmacology of the Polish Academy of Sciences, Prof. Krzysztof Wędzony in 2009.
+The initiator of the establishment of the Laboratory and its current Head is Prof. Małgorzata Kajta.

 Research profile

-Cellular and animal models of strokes, perinatal asphyxia and Alzheimer’s disease
+- Cellular and animal models of stroke, perinatal asphyxia, and Alzheimer’s disease

-The aryl hydrocarbon receptor (AhR) can be a target for drugs to improve the pharmacotherapy of cerebral hypoxia, as demonstrated by both in vitro (neuronal cells exposed to hypoxia / ischemia) and in vivo (rats exposed perinatally to asphyxia) studies.
+- The aryl hydrocarbon receptor (AhR) may be a target for drugs to improve the pharmacotherapy of cerebral hypoxia.
+Inhibition of the AhR pathway is the primary mechanism of the protective effect of 3,3′ diindolomethane (DIM) in neuronal cells exposed to hypoxia / ischemia, as well as in the rat brains subjected to perinatal asphyxia.

-Prenatal exposure to the DDT pesticide may cause depressive-like disorders, which is associated with a reduction in the levels of estrogen receptors ERα and GPR30 (now ESR1 and GPER1), hypermethylation of the genes encoding them, and global DNA hypomethylation in the mouse brain.
+- Prenatal exposure to the pesticide DDT may be the cause of depressive disorders.
+This effect is specific to the p,p’-DDT isomer and is associated with a decrease in the levels of estrogen receptors ERα and GPR30 (now ESR1 and GPER1), hypermethylation of the relevant genes, and global DNA hypomethylation in the mouse brain.

 Research methods

-- Study of the processes of apoptosis and autophagy by measuring the level of specific markers (including caspases, membrane mitochondrial potential, apoptotic bodies, autophagosomes).
+- Study of apoptosis and autophagy processes by measuring the levels of specific markers (including caspases, mitochondrial membrane potential, apoptotic bodies, autophagosomes).

-- Molecular analyzes incl. measurement of gene expression by qPCR and microarrays, measurement of protein expression by ELISA and western blot methods, silencing of gene expression using specific siRNAs.
+- Molecular analyses, including gene expression measurement by qPCR and microarrays, protein expression measurement using ELISA and western blot methods, gene expression silencing using specific siRNAs.

-- Epigenetic analyzes, incl. measurement of DNA methylation, both global and specific genes, measurement of the activity of enzymes involved in histone modification (HAT, HDAC, sirtuin), miRNA expression specific for central nervous system diseases.
+- Epigenetic analyses, incl. measurement of DNA methylation, both global and specific genes, measurement of enzyme activity involved in histone modifications (HAT, HDAC, sirtuins), measurement of miRNA expression specific for central nervous system diseases.

 - Immunofluorescence detection of specific proteins using confocal microscopy.